ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 ### Signer {#signer}

 A signer is an entity that digitally signs the measured component.
+Typically, the signature is verified during installation or when the measured component is executed by the boot ROM, operating system, or application launcher.
 For example, as in UEFI Secure Boot {{UEFI2}} and Arm Trusted Board Boot {{TBBR-CLIENT}}.
+Another example may be the controlling entity in an app store.
+It is important to note that a signer is different from the identity of the manufacturer of the component, such as would be found in a manifest like a payload CoSWID.

 A signer is associated with a public key.
 It could be an X.509 certificate, a raw public key, a public key thumbprint, or some other identifier that can be uniquely associated with the signing entity.
 In some cases, multiple parties may need to sign a component to indicate their endorsement or approval.